dmnfarrell/dmnfarrell.github.io/_posts/2023-11-12-whisper-diarization.markdown

     f.close()
 ```

 We can then just use a few lines of code to run the process.
 You can select another model (e.g. 'small', 'large').
 This example uses the English model (.en).
 I found that if you don't specify this results are of lower quality (assuming that's the language being spoken).
-You can also use a 'large' model for better accuracy but it will take more GPU memory.
+You can also use the 'large' model for better accuracy but it will take more GPU memory.

 ```python
 model = whisper.load_model('medium.en')